Mr. Potato Head: Toy Story franchise

 Mr. Potato Head has appeared in all three Toy Story Toons shorts: Hawaiian Vacation (2011), Small Fry (2011), and Partysaurus Rex (2012), voiced again by Don Rickles.

 He also appeared in the Halloween special Toy Story of Terror!
 (2013), where he disappears and Bonnie's other toys must find him.

-Mr. Potato Head appeared in the Christmas special, Toy Story That Time Forgot (2014).
+Mr. Potato Head appeared in the Christmas special Toy Story That Time Forgot (2014).
+It was the last time Rickles voiced him before his death.

 Mr. Potato Head appeared in Toy Story 4 (2019).
 However, Rickles died in 2017 due to kidney failure, and did not record any lines for him for the film.
-With permission from Rickles's family, Pixar used unreleased lines that Rickles recorded in previous Toy Story films for his final performance as the character.
+With permission from Rickles's family, Pixar used unreleased lines that Rickles recorded in previous Toy Story films, shorts, specials, video games and other media for his final performance as the character.
 Mr. Potato Head had seven lines in Toy Story 4, which was dedicated to Rickles's memory.
 Mr. Potato Head first appears in the prologue of the movie.
 Later during the main events of the film, he and his wife join Bonnie and her parents on their RV road trip.
-At the end of the film, they say goodbye to Woody who chooses to stay with Bo Peep (Annie Potts).
+At the end of the film, they say goodbye to Woody who stays with Bo Peep (Annie Potts) to help find toys for owners.

-Mr. Potato Head is seen dancing in a Pixar Popcorn short called To Fitness and Beyond.
+Mr. Potato Head is seen dancing in a Pixar Popcorn short called "To Fitness and Beyond".

+Mr. Potato Head appeared in Toy Story 5 (2026), now voiced by Jeff Bergman, who replaced Rickles following his death.